Best Executive Or Club Lounges At Hotels In Seoul

 The elevator opens into the lounge, and it offers great sweeping views of the city.
 The breakfast spread is good with continental, full American, and Korean items.
 Loads of smoked salmon, bread cheeses, cold meats, cereals, plus a hot breakfast section included 2 hot western breakfast dishes, an egg dish, plus something else like bacon alongside Korean options like seaweed soup.

-There is an afternoon tea service and then evening canapés (which are small bites, not really enough to fill you up) and cocktails with desserts after that.
+There is an afternoon tea service, evening canapés (which are small bites, not enough to fill you up), and cocktails with desserts afterward.

 The decor in the lounge is stylish and very “Hyatt” in style, and the views are phenomenal and are a reason to stay here in itself.
 Plus, the Grand Hyatt hotel has one of the nicest Korean spas in the city, with a huge fitness center offering outdoor swimming pools, tennis courts, a gym, an aerobics room, and even an ice skating rink in winter (December-February).
 The kid’s play area is an adventure wonderland of slides and climbing frames and is another reason to stay here.